richiq/umongo-async-mongomock/docs/userguide.rst

         >>> Dog().commit()

 .. note::
-    Often in more complex applications you won't have your driver ready when defining your documents.
-In such case you should use a special instance with lazy db loader depending of your driver:
+    In real-life applications, the driver connection details may not be known when registering models.
+For instance, when using the Flask app factory pattern, one will instantiate the instance and register model documents at import time, then pass the database connection at app init time.
+This can be achieved with the ``set_db`` method.
+No database interaction can be performed until a database connection is set.

     .. code-block:: python

-        >>> from umongo import TxMongoInstance
+        >>> from umongo.frameworks import TxMongoInstance
+        >>> # Don't pass a database connection when instantiating the instance
         >>> instance = TxMongoInstance()
         >>> @instance.register
         ... class Dog(Document):
         ...     pass
-        >>> # Don't try to use Dog (except for inheritance) now !
+        >>> # Don't try to use Dog (except for inheritance) yet
+        >>> # A database connection must be set first
         >>> db = create_txmongo_database()
-        >>> instance.init(db)
+        >>> instance.set_db(db)
         >>> # Now instance is ready
         >>> yield Dog().commit()